 “We’ll be keeping in touch this time, unless it looks like our communications have been compromised.”
 Greg smiled.
 The months-long search for Hilda after Chicago had become an FBI legend already.
 They rang off after agreeing to touch base again the next day, or if the connection to Hilda leaked to the media.

-Meanwhile, west of town, Katharine and Emily were riding toward the Blue Ridge at an steady 30 km/hr working up a sweat and not talking much.
+Meanwhile, west of town, Katherine and Emily were riding toward the Blue Ridge at an steady 30 km/hr working up a sweat and not talking much.
 As the sun climbed behind them, they geared down for the hills beyond Crozet, turning around about halfway up Afton Mountain.
 Traffic was almost non-existent on the country roads now that the residents had all gone to work.

 “How are you feeling, Emily?”